pascal-fb-martin/echttp/README.md

                                      const char *data, int length);
 ```
 The profile for any HTTP request processing function.
 The string returned contains the data to send back to the client; it must not be a local (stack) variable, since it is used after the callback returned.

 ```
 int echttp_route_uri (const char *uri, echttp_callback *call);
 ```
 Define a route for processing the exact specified URI.
 Return the route descriptor or -1 on failure.

+The callback declared here is called only when all the content data has been received.
 ```
 int echttp_route_match (const char *root, echttp_callback *call);
 ```
 Defines a route for a parent URI and all its children.
 Return the route descriptor or -1 on failure.

+The callback declared here is called only when all the content data has been received.
 ```
 typedef void echttp_protect_callback (const char *method, const char *uri);
 int echttp_protect (int route, echttp_protect_callback *call);